A Bayesian framework for functional calibration of expensive computational models through non-isometric matching: Acknowledgment

 \section{Acknowledgment}

-Author Balasundaram would like to acknowledge the support of the Air Force Office of Scientific Research grant FA9550-12-1-0103 and the National Science Foundation grant CMMI-1404971.
+Austin Buchanan is supported by the National Science Foundation under Grant No.\,1662757.
 This work was completed utilizing the High Performance Computing Center facilities of Oklahoma State University at Stillwater.
-The authors also acknowledge Dr. Chuck Zhang from Georgia Institute of Technology for providing the authors with the buckypaper fabrication data.
+The authors also acknowledge \alert{Chuck Zhang} from Georgia Institute of Technology for providing the authors with the PVA-treated buckypaper fabrication data.